PGryllos/FnStd/README.md

 # asap
-a collaboration of fast advanced non-standard data structures
+a collection of fast advanced non-standard data structures